hendersontrent/qldyjcost/README.md

 ## Purpose

-This is a simple, lightweight R package purely for convenience for my day job as a Senior Data Scientist at the consulting firm [Nous Group](https://nousgroup.com/) where I frequently conduct evaluations for Queensland Youth Justice.
+This is a simple, lightweight R package purely for convenience for my day job as a Lead Data Scientist at the consulting firm [Nous Group](https://nousgroup.com/) where I frequently conduct evaluations for Queensland Youth Justice.